deringenieur71/Portable-Boinc-7.x.x/README.md

+# NEW

+Neue Version: 7.8.3, x86

+Jetzt in Deutsch

 # Boinc-Portable
 My version of Boinc Portable - a mix of german/english but running.
 Actual it's 7.3.66 without Virtual Box